Windsor Gypsum Company

 In 1906, almost all of the quarry’s output was taken by New York’s Higginson Manufacturing.
 The company was named for H. C. Higginson of Newburgh, New York, who also operated a gypsum quarry on Cape Breton’s Isle Madame in the late 1800s and early 1900s (https://notyourgrandfathersmining.ca/isle-madame).
 Gypsum is the main ingredient in Plaster of Paris, which was used for things like mouldings and medical casts, and Higginson used Nova Scotia gypsum in his plaster products.

 In 1912, part of the quarry’s production was shipped to the Windsor Plaster Company’s calcining mill in Windsor, and the balance was shipped to the United States.
 The Windsor Plaster Company operated a number of historical quarries in Hants County and, somewhat unusually for Nova Scotia, a calcining mill.
 Calcining gypsum means to heat and partially dehydrate it.
-This is part of the process of turning gypsum into plaster.
+It's part of the process of turning gypsum into plaster so it can be used in products like wallboard, mouldings and casts.
 (Learn about the Windsor Plaster Company and how calcining works: https://notyourgrandfathersmining.ca/windsor-plaster-company.
 For a detailed explanation of why so few Nova Scotia gypsum quarries have had calcining plants, see our post about the gypsum quarry in Iona, Cape Breton: https://notyourgrandfathersmining.ca/Iona).

 Effie Mosher oversaw the Mosher Quarry’s most productive years: 1924 when 27,423 tons of gypsum were produced and 1925 when 27,300 tons were produced.